Sgoodridge96/TsResume/ReadMe.txt

 of JaveScript.
 Moving this website from JavaScript to TypeScript was a bit more of a challenge than I initially anticipated, but overall, the look and feel of the website was what I was aiming for.

+Bugs:
+    In its current state, the webpage doesn't include the promotional video for RePoste even with the button there.
+Our team is still creating this video and will have it implemented as soon as the video is finished.